cucumber/docs/content/introduction_to_cucumber_and_bdd.md

 ```

 Anyone from the team can go through the Feature file an can understand what is
-the system for, And how it works(functionality).This helps in analyzing the
+the system for, and how it works (functionality).
+This helps in analyzing the
 functionality of the system and come up with more scenarios where the
 system/software can be tested thoroughly.